NS Norfolk - School Liaison

 - Partner with Military Treatment Facility (MTF) Coordinators to provide information, education and marketing

 The Youth Sponsorship program is designed to assist young people in making the transition from one installation to another successfully.
 It is our goal to help incoming youth adjust and get connected with a youth sponsor at the installation.
 Youth Sponsors will provide information about area schools, attractions and the surrounding community.
 This program is created by and for youth with youth involvement in every aspect of the program.
-To apply for a youth sponsor please complete the request form (please use provided form specific to Naval Station) and email it to your School Liaison Officer.
+To apply for a youth sponsor please complete the request form (please use provided form specific to Naval Station) and email it to your School Liaison.
 Contact the Youth Center for more information at 757-444-8259.

 Military Dependent Scholarship List